juano2310/CarND-Advanced-Lane-Lines-Juan/README.md

 ### 5 - Detect lane pixels and fit to find the lane boundary

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I did some other stuff and fit my lane lines with a 2nd order polynomial and it looks like this:

 ![alt text][image5]